-The Center is a Washington, D.C.-based 501(c)(3) organization.
+The Center, founded in 1980, is a Washington, D.C.-based 501(c)(3) organization.
 Its affiliated 501(c)(4) organization is the Council for a Livable World, founded in 1962 by Leo Szilard.
 For more than 50 years, the Council for a Livable World has been advocating for a more principled approach to U.S. national security and foreign policy.